 Development & Comms

 Megan received both her Bachelors and Masters from Texas A&M. She has experience working as an Individual Giving Coordinator for the Hermann Park Conservancy and Community Relations / Event Manager for Kendra Scott.
 She specializes in donor relations and fundraising, but she also has experience with event coordination, marketing, and social media.
-Megan and her husband, Calvin, are currently in process to become certified foster parents.
+Megan and her husband, Calvin, are former foster parents.